 But there is much more

 These little modern marvels can be found zipping across floors in what appears to be a pretty random pattern in smart homes all over the world, but there is a method to this madness.
-These patterns are anything but random and allow the top-tier robot vacuums to provide clean, consistent, and efficient results every time you fire them up.
+These patterns are anything but random and allow the top-tier vacuum machines to provide clean, consistent, and efficient results every time you fire them up.

-Below we dig a little deeper into how robot vacuums work, how they navigate, and how pioneering new technology is helping to make already pretty impressive robot vacuums even more successful.
+Below we dig a little deeper into how these robotics work, how they navigate, and how pioneering new technology is helping to make already pretty impressive robot vacuums even more successful.
+Here’s all the information you need to know before buying a robotic vacuum cleaner:

 - Obstacle sensors